What Must Be Proven in a Systematic Discrimination Lawsuit?

 - Keep detailed personnel files and incident reports to provide a paper trail of how the company deals with alleged discrimination.
 This can provide valuable evidence if it is later necessary to defend against an EEOC charge.

 If you have further questions about this subject, it is best to consult with a qualified Texas employment litigation attorney.
-Neal says a lawyer can review a company’s written policies, and also practices, and then advise on ways a business can help prevent systematic discrimination.
+Neal says a lawyer can review a company’s written policies and practices, and then advise on ways a business can help prevent systematic discrimination cases from arising.

 “You want to look over your decision-making process with respect to employees at all levels: hiring, promotion, compensation, discipline,” he says.
-“Make sure your system is set up so that those decisions are being made on qualifications and abilities when its hiring and promotion; and consistent application of rules when it’s discipline; and consistency based on qualifications when its compensation. … At the same time, don’t forget about those things that on their face look neutral but can have an adverse effect on a particular protected class.”
+“Make sure your system is set up so that those decisions are being made on qualifications and abilities when it’s hiring and promotion; consistent application of rules when it’s discipline; and consistency based on qualifications when it’s compensation… At the same time, don’t forget about those things that on their face look neutral but can have an adverse effect on a particular protected class.”